 Instead, focus on one subject in each photo: a person, the tree or a skillfully arranged and posed group.
 If you hope to capture many things, then take many carefully composed photos.

-Ideally, your subject should fill the frame.
-Do you want to capture Mom’s smile?
+Would you like to capture Mom’s smile?
 Concentrate on her face.
 Pull back to catch her body swaying to the music.
 If you’d like a sweet shot of her reading to the grandchildren, then zoom in on this intimate grouping.

-Blur the background to draw attention to your subject.
 Not long ago, that required an expensive camera and an understanding of depth of field.
 Today, it’s as simple as using portrait mode on your phone.

 Instead, focus on one subject in each photo: a person, the tree or a skillfully arranged and posed group.
 If you hope to capture many things, then take many carefully composed photos.

-Ideally, your subject should fill the frame.
-Do you want to capture Mom’s smile?
+Would you like to capture Mom’s smile?
 Concentrate on her face.
 Pull back to catch her body swaying to the music.
 If you’d like a sweet shot of her reading to the grandchildren, then zoom in on this intimate grouping.

-Blur the background to draw attention to your subject.
 Not long ago, that required an expensive camera and an understanding of depth of field.
 Today, it’s as simple as using portrait mode on your phone.

 4. Turn the Spotlight on Her